MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/migrate-workstreams.md

 ## How do I validate if the migration is successful?

-After you have migrated all the workstream configurations from Omnichannel Administration, they are recreated in Customer Service admin center.
+After you have migrated all the workstream configurations from Omnichannel Administration, they'll be available in Customer Service admin center.
 Use the steps in the following section to do a sanity check.

 ## Use the migration application for legacy workstreams